 Secondary Fermentation Stage

 The secondary fermentation phase takes up to two weeks to get the remaining 30 percent of the alcohol.
-After the primary fermentation phase, most of the oxygen and sugar have been depleted, and the yeast population is no longer expanding.
+After the primary fermentation phase, most of the oxygen and sugar has been depleted, and the yeast population is no longer expanding.
 The alcohol content is so high at this point that the yeast will start to die off and will collect as a grey mass in the bottom of the fermenter.

 During this phase, the foam will disappear, and the airlock will be actively bubbling.
 It’s important to know that this phase doesn’t end until the wine has completed the fermentation process, so if you still see bubbles in the airlock, then more time is needed for fermentation.